telus/tds-community/packages/Tags/Tags.md

 ;<Tags copy="fr" tags={state.tags} onClick={handleClick} />
 ```

+<div id="using-tags-with-async-content"></div>
 ### Using Tags with asynchronous content

 When `Tags` are used to perform asynchronous tasks, customers should experience the following flow:

 1. Customer focuses on a Tag, the Tag’s label and description is read by assisstive technology
 2. Customer clicks Tag
    1. A Spinner appears, covering the content to be loaded.
-The Spinner’s loading copy gets announced
+The Spinner’s loading copy is announced to assistive technology
    2. The initiating Tag appears in a loading state
 3. After content has loaded
    1. The Spinner disappears